Rishit-katiyar/shell-sim/README.md

 # shell-sim
-Simulation of tank shell impact dynamics and deformation
+Simulation of tank shell impact dynamics and deformation.